jackline-ngenia/jackline-ngenia/README.md

 ### Contact:
 - 📨 Email: jacklinengenia617@gmail.com
-- 🔗 LinkedIn: <a href="https://www.linkedin.com/in/jackline-ngenia-2a19311a1/">Jackline Ngenia LinkedIn Profile</a>
+- 🔗 LinkedIn: <a href="https://www.linkedin.com/in/jackline-ngenia-2a19311a1/">My LinkedIn Profile</a>

 <h3 align="left">Languages and Tools:</h3>